budaasuren/Excel_challenges/README.md

 # Excel_challenges

-In this excel challenge, I completed the data analysis by using the below methoods.
+In this excel challenge, I completed the data analysis by using the below methods.

 -conditional formatting
 -pivot table